ChrisPalmerNZ/DRLND_p1_navigation/.ipynb_checkpoints/report-checkpoint.md

 Q-Learning requires keeping a table (**Q-Table**) of the scores and possible future scores of the states and actions so far explored (Q values). **Deep Q-Learning** harnesses the power of neural networks, where the neural net learns optimal behaviours with an *approximation* of Q values and stores them in its weights.

-The requirement to use an *epsilon greedy* policy is included through an occasional random choice for an action, rather than only following what the neural network has been determined as the best known path.
+The requirement to use an *epsilon greedy* policy is included through an occasional random choice for an action, rather than only following what the neural network has determined as the best known path.

 ##### &nbsp;